vudash/vudash/README.md

 To pass configuration, you can use the `options` parameter of `register()`

+The second parameter to register is the optional parameter `emit` which can be used to emit events (at any time) to the dashboard.
+See `Events` below for more information about this.

 #### update.js

 The client side code to update the widget.
 It is wrapped in a function which contains